About the Artist

 1933:

-Gottlieb changes the spelling of his name from Adolf to Adolph as a reaction to the election of Adolf Hitler as Chancellor of Germany.
-In the summer, Adolph and Esther spend time in East Gloucester, MA along with Averys.
-They will continue to vacation in East Gloucester for the next three summers.
-In November, the Gottliebs move to State Street in Brooklyn.
-Gottlieb becomes close friends with the artist David Smith, who lives around the corner.
-Smith and Gottlieb visit daily until the Smiths move to Bolton Landing, NY in 1940.
-Gottlieb begins making prints, which he will continue through 1947.
-He will pick up printmaking again in 1966.
+Gottlieb changes the spelling of his first name from Adolf to Adolph in reaction to the appointment of Adolf Hitler as Chancellor of Germany.
+Summers in East Gloucester, Massachusetts, along with the Averys.
+The Gottliebs vacation in East Gloucester for three consecutive summers.
+They move to 155 State Street in Brooklyn in November.
+Gottlieb becomes close friends with the artist David Smith, who lives at 124 State Street.
+Smith and Gottlieb visit daily until Smith moves to Bolton Landing, New York, in 1940.
+Gottlieb purchases a second-hand etching press and begins making prints in his home, a practice he will continue through 1947.
+The first known print is from a plate made by and commemorating the friendship among three young artist-couples: Adolph and Esther Gottlieb, David Smith and Dorothy Dehner, and Edgar Levy and Lucille Corcos Levy.
+Each artist drew a portrait of another, and a proof was pulled on Gottlieb’s press.

 1935: